shaka-project/shaka-packager/README.md

 ** I for input and O for output.
 ** We will update this table once new formats are supported.

 Right now this project is supported directly on Linux and MacOSX platforms only.
-One option to run edash-packager on other platforms is using [docker] (#Using docker for testing /development).
+One option to run shaka-packager on other platforms is using [docker] (#Using docker for testing /development).

 # Mailing list #

-We have a [public mailing list](https://groups.google.com/forum/#!forum/edash-users) for discussion and announcements.
+We have a [public mailing list](https://groups.google.com/forum/#!forum/shaka-packager-users) for discussion and announcements.
 To receive notifications about new versions, please join the list.
-You can also use the list to ask questions or discuss eDash Packager developments.
+You can also use the list to ask questions or discuss Shaka Packager developments.

 # Setting up for development #

-1. Packager source is managed by Git at https://www.github.com/google/edash-packager.
+1. Packager source is managed by Git at https://www.github.com/google/shaka-packager.
 We use gclient tool from Chromium to manage third party libraries.
 You will need Git (v1.7.5 or above) installed on your machine to access the source code.

 2. Install Chromium depot tools which contains gclient and ninja